MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/helios_pro_ventilation/documentation.md

 - Emit a single INFO summary at the end
 - Write a timestamped summary to text and Markdown files in the HA config directory (listing variable code, name, values, units, notes)
 - Include special handling so temperatures (Var 0x3A) and fan level (Var 0x35) appear even if not directly readable

+### RS‑485 stream logger
+Use the switch “RS‑485 Logger” to capture raw traffic for troubleshooting.

+- Captures and annotates:
+	- Generic frames: [addr, cmd, plen, var, payload, chk] — validates checksum; logs var name and decodes values using HeliosVar metadata.
+	- Broadcast frames: 0xFF 0xFF header with length and checksum.
+	- Pings (4 bytes) marked as such.
+	- Any bytes not part of a valid frame are written as “garbage”.
+- Output:
+	- File: `<config>/helios_rs485_YYYYMMDD-HHMMSS.html` (same directory used by the debug scanner summaries)
+	- Open in a browser to see a color‑coded table (green for known/broadcast, red for unknown/garbage, gray for pings) and a summary section with statistics (counts and min/avg/max intervals; garbage bytes total).
+ - Auto‑off: The logger stops automatically after 15 minutes to prevent long unattended captures.

 ## 10. Troubleshooting